dgcfung/react-recipes/README.md

 To get started with this homework:

 - Fork and clone down this repo.
 Remember this?
-- cd into `recipes`
+- cd into `recipes`.
 - Run `npm install` or `npm i`.
 Your React application will not run if you skip this step.

 The `/recipes` directory is a React application that has been created for you already.
 In it you will find:

-- A mostly empty React application
+- A mostly empty React application.
 - An `index.html` (in `/recipes/public/index.html`) with HTML for a recipe site.
-- A array of recipes in `/recipes/src/data/recipes.json`
+- A array of recipes in `/recipes/src/data/recipes.json`.

 Your task is to: